madhurjain/NotifyHub/README.md

 ## NotifyHub

-Standalone web service which accepts notifications as JSON and routes to APN or GCM Push Notification Services More notification services can be added by implementing the broker's `Service` interface
+Standalone web service which accepts notifications as JSON and routes to APN or GCM Push Notification Services.

+More notification services can be added by implementing the broker's `Service` interface.

 #### Sample